apache/pekko-connectors/docs/src/main/paradox/influxdb.md

 #InfluxDB

-The Alpakka InfluxDb connector provides Akka Streams integration for InfluxDB.
+The Apache Pekko Connectors InfluxDb connector provides Akka Streams integration for InfluxDB.

 For more information about InfluxDB, please visit the [InfluxDB Documentation](https://docs.influxdata.com/)